-Nestled in the Kibera slum of Nairobi, Kenya, Spurgeons Academy is an incredible school providing high-quality, subsidised education and holistic support for some of the most vulnerable children in the area.
+Nestled in the Kibera slum of Nairobi, Kenya, Spurgeons Academy is an incredible school providing high-quality, subsidised Primary and Junior secondary education and holistic support for some of the most vulnerable children in the area.
 For many of its pupils, the academy provides a safe and secure oasis from the many struggles of home life.

 Kibera is the largest slum in East Africa, home to over 1.5 million people in just 1 square mile of appalling poverty.
 Many children in the area either have to care for family members with HIV/ AIDS or have been orphaned, leaving them to shoulder much responsibility from a young age.

 Spurgeons Academy doesn’t just support pupils academically, but emotionally, socially and vocationally too.
 The local community has complex and diverse needs and Spurgeons seeks to bring assistance to each pupil through as many avenues as possible in order that the community as a whole may begin to see positive change.

 Spurgeons approach is to value each pupil individually and completely.
 Above and beyond the highly subsidized education that they provide, a number of other services are also on offer:

 - Spurgeons’ feeding programme provides their 420 pupils with porridge for breakfast and githeri (a local dish) for lunch each day at school.
 For most of the children these meals are the only food they get each day

 - Secondly they offer counselling and pastoral support to pupils, many of whom have to cope with difficult home situations.